filipeoliveiraa/resilience-engineering/README.md

 * [Resilience Engineering: New directions for measuring and maintaining safety in complex systems]
 * [Behind Human Error: Taming Complexity to Improve Patient Safety]
 * [Escaping failures of foresight](https://www.researchgate.net/publication/239357782_Escaping_failures_of_foresight)
+* [The Silicon Valley Way: Move fast and break…aviation safety?]

 [The theory of graceful extensibility: basic rules that govern adaptive systems]: https://www.researchgate.net/publication/327427067_The_Theory_of_Graceful_Extensibility_Basic_rules_that_govern_adaptive_systems
 [How do systems manage their adaptive capacity to successfully handle disruptions?
 A resilience engineering perspective]: https://www.researchgate.net/publication/286581322_How_do_systems_manage_their_adaptive_capacity_to_successfully_handle_disruptions_A_resilience_engineering_perspective